Murders of Kian delos Santos, Carl Arnaiz and Reynaldo de Guzman

 Kian delos Santos, Carl Arnaiz and Reynaldo de Guzman were three teenagers who were killed on August 16 to 18, 2017, during the course of the Philippine drug war.

 On the evening of August 16, 2017, a 17-year-old Filipino student named Kian Loyd delos Santos was fatally shot by police officers conducting an anti-drug operation in Caloocan, Metro Manila.
 The case became controversial when the official police reports differed from witness accounts and CCTV footage.

 Two days after the killing of delos Santos, Arnaiz and de Guzman went missing from their Cainta, Rizal, residence.
 Their bodies were later found with Arnaiz reported to have been shot dead by police while de Guzman was stabbed 30 times and found in a creek in Gapan, Nueva Ecija.

+The murders sparked widespread controversy across the Philippines, and has been scrutinized by the International Criminal Court.
+As of 2023, four implicated officers have been convicted of murder.

 Background

 Philippine drug war

 In accordance with his campaign promise, President Rodrigo Duterte initiated the war on drugs shortly after he took office on June 30, 2016.
 As of July 26, 2017, the Philippine Information Agency reported 68,000 anti-drug operations which resulted in around 97,000 arrests, 1.3 million surrenders, and around 3,500 drug personalities killed in legitimate police operations.
 Thousands of others have been killed by vigilantes, which the police have categorized as "deaths under investigation."
 The night of August 14–15, just prior to Delos Santos's death, was the "bloodiest night" in the Philippine drug war, where dozens of police operations resulted in 32 drug suspects killed and more than 100 arrested in the province of Bulacan.